New Hampshire Personal Injury FAQs (BPA)

 All personal injury cases are different.
-Bianco Professional Association typically handles personal injury claims on a contingency fee basis, which means that our fee is a percentage of the recovery that our firm is able to obtain for you.
+BPA typically handles personal injury claims on a contingency fee basis, which means that our fee is a percentage of the recovery that our firm is able to obtain for you.
 If you would prefer to hire an attorney on an hourly basis, that option is also available.

 Q: What if I am contacted by an insurance company or another investigator?